Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

 United Arab Emirates

-Some Countries With a Constitutional Monarchy
+List of 18 Countries With a Constitutional Monarchy

 Constitutional monarchs have little or no real political power.
 Their role is usually to serve as a ceremonial head of state.
 Many countries around the world have this form of government.